 The primary requirement of paint stewardship laws is for paint manufacturers to set up paint drop-off sites at retailers and other locations where households and businesses can take postconsumer (leftover) architectural paint, free of charge.
 PaintCare has established more than 2,400 paint drop-off sites across its 11 programs.
-While most sites are paint and hardware stores, solid waste facilities including transfer stations, recycling centers, and landfills, as well as household hazardous waste (HHW) facilities, may participate as paint drop-off sites.
-There are more than 150 PaintCare drop-off sites in Connecticut.
+Most sites are paint and hardware stores, as well as government run waste collection facilities.
+There are more than 180 PaintCare drop-off sites in Oregon.

-Participation as a Drop-Off Site Is Voluntary
+Participation as a Drop-Off Site is Voluntary

 Paint retailers are encouraged to participate as paint dropoff sites.
 Participating can increase foot traffic and provide an environmentally responsible service for retailers' customers by making it convenient for them to recycle leftover paint.

 Store staff will screen and accept paint from the public.
-All supplies, including collection bins, as well as transportation and recycling of the paint, and site training, will be provided by the PaintCare program.
+All supplies, including reusable collection bins, as well as transportation and recycling of the paint, and site training, will be provided by the PaintCare program.
 PaintCare also promotes sites to the local community.

-Become a Paint Drop-Off Site
+Become a Drop-Off Site

-Retailers interested in becoming drop-off sites can fill out the Interest Form available at https://www.paintcare.org/drop-off-site-interest-form/.
+Retailers interested in becoming drop-off sites can fill out the Interest Form available at www.paintcare.org/drop-off-site-interest-form/.